"The frame is the reward of the artist.”

 Since 1992, the Institute has collaborated on and contributed to numerous important exhibitions and publications related to frames.
 Today the Institute continues this mission: to democratize the knowledge of the art of antique frames.

-William Adair is proud to announce the donation of his frame collection to the Muscarelle and the creation of the International Institute for Frame Study at the Muscarelle Museum of Art, in connection with the new Muscarelle museum building, to be constructed on the campus of William & Mary college.
+William Adair is proud to announce the donation of his frame collection and the creation of the International Institute for Frame Study at the Muscarelle Museum of Art, in connection with the new museum building, to be constructed on the campus of William & Mary.

 “My first introduction to history was in Williamsburg.
 Later I found my true calling in the conservation of antique gilded frames and amassed an archive to help gather and impart the knowledge of this art.
 I founded the International Institute for Frame Studies in 1992 and I am confident that the Muscarelle Museum of Art at The College of William & Mary, a leading research Institution, will continue to grow the archive which I hope will serve as a teaching resource for future generations."